-Commonwealth Distance Learning Scholarships are for candidates from least developed, low, and lower middle-income Commonwealth countries, for part-time Master’s study by distance learning on selected courses offered by UK universities.
-These scholarships are funded by the Foreign, Commonwealth & Development Office.
+Commonwealth Distance Learning Scholarships are for candidates from low and middle income Commonwealth countries and provide part-time distance learning Master’s study on selected courses offered by UK universities.

 UK universities are invited to apply for either 5, 10 or 15 Commonwealth Distance Learning Scholarships to be offered in the 2023/2024 academic year.

-The CSC is not always able to offer the maximum number of scholarships for which a university applies and reserves the right to limit the number of scholarships for programmes that are new to the scheme.
-It is normal practice for the CSC to offer a maximum of five awards to universities that are new to the scheme or have not participated in the scheme in the last three years.
+The CSC is not always able to offer the maximum number of Scholarships for which a university bids and reserves the right to limit the number of Scholarships for programmes that are new to the scheme.
+It is normal practice for the CSC to offer a maximum of five awards to universities that are new to the scheme or have not taken part in the last three years.

-These scholarships support distance learning Master’s degree courses offered in partnership with local providers in eligible countries, as well as courses delivered directly by UK universities.
+These Scholarships support distance learning Master’s degree courses offered in partnership with local providers in eligible countries, as well as courses delivered directly by UK universities.
 Universities may submit an application for a single course, or for a cluster programme containing multiple courses, as long as these courses are within the same department or share similar objectives.
-Subjects of study must be developmental in nature, and must be aligned with one of the six development themes.
+Subjects of study must be developmental in nature and must be aligned with one of the six CSC Development Themes.

 Please note that the CSC will accept individual applications from different courses at the same university.

-Applications should be made through the application system which will be available from 27 September 2021.
-Please note that you will require a key code to enter the application system.
-If you have received an email from the CSC inviting you to apply for these scholarships a key code will be contained within this correspondence.
-If you require a key code please email email@example.com with your name, job title and your university.
+When first accessing the bidding form you will be asked for a key code; if you have received an email from the CSC inviting you to apply for these Scholarships a key code will be contained within this correspondence.
+If you require a key code please email firstname.lastname@example.org from your institutional email account.

-As part of its application, the university will be asked to provide a statement explaining the direct relevance of the course to one of the above development themes, including a brief outline of how the course will benefit individuals and their home countries.
+As part of the application process, universities will be asked to provide a statement explaining the direct relevance of their course to one of the CSC Development Themes, including a brief outline of how the course will benefit individuals and their home countries.
 The developmental value of the course will be assessed and allocations of awards will be made based on the strength of the statements provided.
 Generic course descriptions will not be considered.

 Any application that is incomplete or does not include a supporting statement from the Vice-Chancellor (or Acting Vice-Chancellor) of the relevant institution will be deemed ineligible.